This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 There’s a short walk down a relatively easy path to get to a beautiful little bay.
 On most days, only a few other beachgoers are around.

 If the look you’re going for is remote and natural, Jumbie is the spot.
 The water can be rough some days, but the seclusion and more rugged feel of the beach makes this a fun and unique option.

 Choosing a beach should be an easy and stress-free affair.
 I mean, you won’t really be upset with whichever beach you choose.

-And I would put choosing the beach as probably one of the most important decisions to make in the process.
+And I would put choosing the beach as probably one of the first decisions to make in the wedding planning process.
 Most of the remaining decisions you have to make will stem from choosing your favorite beach.

 If you’re finding the choice difficult, another way to approach the process is to decide what time of day you’d like to have the ceremony.
 Then from there we can narrow down the best beach option.

 Please treat the planning process like planning a day at the beach.
 It should be simple, easy and fun.

 And my main role in your day is to ensure you have a fun and leisurely ride with me as your sober (typically) captain.
 Kinda a mix between Captain Kirk, Jack Sparrow and Han Solo.

 And on those days when you start to feel like the planning process is stressful or difficult, know that little ol’ me is down here with a shot of rum waiting for you.

 I tend to be a purist.